 Honours programme students will complete over 100 hours of enrichment in their two years at The Sixth Form.
 Skills development through work experience, voluntary work and enrichment activities is a vital part of an Honours study programme.
-Students will log the skills they are developing in their enrichment diary, on the student portal, and discuss with their tutors the progress they are making in developing emotional intelligence as well as oracy and leadership skills.
+Students will log the skills they are developing in their enrichment diary, on the student portal, and discuss with their Progress coach the personal and academic progress they are making in developing emotional intelligence as well as oracy and leadership skills.